solaluset/i18nice/README.md

 ### Memoization

-Setting the configuration value `enable_memoization` will disable reloading of files every time when searching for missing translation.
+The configuration value `enable_memoization` (`True` by default) disables reloading of files every time when searching for missing translation.
 When translations are loaded, they're always stored in memory, hence it does not affect how existing translations are accessed.

 ### Load everything